TYPO3-Initiatives/security/README.md

 ## Permission API

 The permission API supports [access-control lists](https://en.wikipedia.org/wiki/Access-control_list) (ACL).
-Thus you have always a *object* and a *subject*.
+Thus you have always an *object* and a *subject*.
 Each object has an access-control list which you can use use to check if a subject has the right to access the object.

 To do so you have to retrive all subject identities and the access-control list of a specific object.
 How to do that for a backend user and a table is shown by the following example: